mayankpahadia1993/ContigValidator/README.md

 `-suffixskip <0|1>`: ContigValidator needs to build a suffix tree for the reference file before doing alignment.
 By default (value 0), the suffix tree is created on the fly and written to the file specified by the -s option so that it can be reused in future runs.
 If, on the other hand, a suffix tree file is already available from a previous run, then you can set suffixskip to 1 in order to skip the creation of the suffix tree and instead load it from the fly specified by the -s option.

+`-cppsuffix <0|1>`: This option lets the user choose between Python and C++ implementations.
+C++ implementation is more efficient and provides the same level of accuracy.
+C++ implementation is recommended.
+To use Python, set the value to 0.
+To use C++, set the value to 1.
+(Default: 1)

 `-bwaskip <0|1>`: ContigValidator uses BWA to align the contigs to the reference.
 To skip this step, set the value of this option to 1.
 (Default: 0)